Latest Engineering Projects: Relevance, Trends, and Selection Logic

 outcome |

-Trending Engineering Domains in 2026
+High-Demand Engineering Research in 2026

 Table 2: High-Demand Engineering Domains